-Since the 2018 California law’s passage, advocates have argued that NDAs are a silencing mechanism that more broadly help perpetuate hostile work environments by keeping complaints hidden from the public.
+Ever since, advocates have argued that NDAs are a silencing mechanism that help perpetuate hostile work environments by keeping complaints hidden from the public.

 They are “gag orders that shield employers from public accountability,” she added, arguing that they have “kept women and people of color back for far too long.”

 The bill comes after months-long efforts led by Ifeoma Ozoma, who worked closely with Leyva in drafting the legislation.
 Ozoma gained national recognition last year when she and Aerica Shimizu Banks publicly alleged that they had been victims of racial discrimination at Pinterest, where they were employed as public policy officials.

 Details about the alleged abuse, including being underpaid and subject to racist comments and retaliation, helped disrupt Pinterest’s carefully crafted public image as a kinder social media company that championed women in leadership and racial diversity.

 Although the company has declined to comment on the allegations, the women eventually settled their claims.